civil defence processing standards

 All hardship payments will be made via direct credit to the supplier.
 If there is no way to make a payment directly to a supplier, MSD will make the payment directly to the young person.

-payment card services are down
+When payment card services are down

 Direct Credit hologram forms are like vouchers and are paid directly to a supplier.
 The young person will need to select a supplier to use this voucher.

-payment card balance transfer
+Payment card balance transfer

 To get the funds to the young person as soon as possible, YSSU will process a recoverable hardship payment.
 The funds will go directly into the young person’s bank account.